Raúl Guerrón

-Raúl Fernando Guerrón Méndez (born 12 October 1976) is an Ecuadorian retired football defender.
-For the entirety of his career he has played for Deportivo Quito.
+Raúl Fernando Guerrón Méndez (12 October 1976 – 1 June 2026) was an Ecuadorian professional footballer who played as a defender.
+He spent most of his career with Deportivo Quito.

+Biography

-He played for the Ecuador national football team and was a participant at the 2002 FIFA World Cup.
+Guerrón played for the Ecuador national team and was a participant at the 2002 FIFA World Cup.

-He is the older brother of Ecuador international footballers Joffre Guerrón and Hugo Guerrón.
+He was the older brother of Ecuador international footballers Joffre Guerrón and Hugo Guerrón.

+Guerrón died on 1 June 2026 in Quito, at the age of 49, having suffered from stomach cancer.